aryansetia/cv-parsing-using-bert/README.md

-# NLP Based CV Parser Using BERT
+# NLPRecruit - A NLP Based CV Parser Using BERT.

 # About